aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 There are three different types of cell formats in Jupyter Notebooks which are

-- a.
-Raw -→ This option will be used as plain text
+- Raw -→ This option will be used as plain text
-- b.
-Markdown -→ It will be used to create the Markdown format text ex.Headers,Links,Images,text in a md format
+- Markdown -→ It will be used to create the Markdown format text ex.Headers,Links,Images,text in a md format
-- c.
-Code -→ When u change the cell type into code block, where we can write the Python or R code
+- Code -→ When u change the cell type into code block, where we can write the Python or R code

 You can find this option in the toolbar menu.
 ![](./imgs/cells.006.png)